AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ### Add brand via upload

-You can upload your own brand documents to populate a new brand in GenStudio for Performance Marketers.
+You can upload your own brand documents to populate a new brand.

 See [[!DNL Brands]](/help/user-guide/guidelines/brands.md).